VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `--md-snippet`

-[experimental] Allows to execute a passed string as Markdown code
+Allows to execute a passed string as Markdown code

 ### `--execute-markdown`